 - Precision F-Strike: From many a live performance of "Lola", including the version presented on their landmark video album One for the Road: "Lo-fucking-la!"

 - The entire album that song is from (Lola vs. Powerman) is pretty much one big Take That to the music industry (specifically the Corrupt Corporate Executive Meddlers).

 - Another "protest album" with Arthur (Or the Decline and Fall of the British Empire).
 Each song mocks British (or Western) nationalism, materialism, and shallow culture.

-- Real Life Writes the Plot / Write What You Know: Ray and Dave Davies regularly fought each other onstage in The Sixties.
+- Real Life Writes the Plot / Write What You Know: Ray and Dave Davies regularly fought each other on-stage in The Sixties.
 Therefore the American Musicians' Union banned The Kinks from touring in the U.S. from 1965-1970.
-This led to Ray and Dave being isolated from and uninvolved with American politics and counterculture.
-They reverted to writing about British concerns, British culture and Britain, from a British perspective, language and humor separated from their Americanized peers.
+This led to Ray and Dave being isolated from and uninvolved with American politics and counter-culture.
+They reverted to writing about British concerns, British culture and Britain, from a British perspective, language and humour separated from their Americanized peers.
 This may have hurt their sales in America, but would give them an identity as Brit Pop innovators.

 - Rock Opera: From the much-praised (Arthur (Or The Decline And Fall Of The British Empire)) to the much-maligned (Preservation; Soap Opera; Schoolboys in Disgrace) although if you can get into the camp humour of the latter two they become much more tolerable.

 - Satire/Parody/Pastiche: "Dedicated Follower Of Fashion" is Satire; "Top Of The Pops" is Parody; "Sunny Afternoon" is Pastiche.
 A large number of their songs are generally poignant reflections on popular culture, including comic books and movies, and how they take on a life in the minds of the people who read and see them.